 - boost the immune system

 - help reduce the effects of pollen allergies, diabetes, constipation, menstrual disorders, rheumatism and arthritis

-All of the above benefits of the rock, along with a heated environment as is the case with rock bathing, offer even more health benefits.
-In fact, there are so many health benefits for our physical, mental and emotional health from this treatment that I invite you to read about them all and their potential for your health here: Benefits of Ganbanyoku.
+All of the above benefits of the rock, along with a heated environment, as is the case with rock bathing, offer even more health benefits that extend to our physical, mental and emotional health.

 During my visit to the Iyashi Bedrock Spa, I also had the chance to meet with and interview vice-president Ryusuke Juge who was able to explain more to me about how the rock bathing treatment works and what one can expect at a typical rock bathing session.

 Upon trying the rock bathing myself, I am happy to share that I enjoyed it very much.
 First and foremost, it is so relaxing!
 Secondly, I personally love hot environments, and I know there are many benefits for our bodies from them alone.
 So to have the benefits of the black silica stone was a huge bonus!

 In the following video, I share with you more about the Iyashi Bedrock Spa, and clips of my personal experience.
 The rock bathing temperature was very comfortable I found, and provided for an excellent cleansing and detoxification environment.
 I personally do not suffer from any health condition which would allow me to notice immediate health benefits, so I cannot comment from this perspective.
 What I know is that it had a profound impact on my overall energy in providing a deep sense of relaxation and well-being.
 I love hot yoga for example, and it was nice to just lay in the heat, enjoying stillness and mediation without actually getting physically active.